 - (x) Bank disbursing GML should open current account of the borrower with the consent of stand-by LC/BG issuing bank so that funds can be arranged by the borrower in the account for monthly servicing of interest and repayment of loan on due date. - (xi) The GML providing bank may obtain all relevant information from the borrower viz., daily sales/stock position, deposit of sales proceeds etc., at stipulated intervals and there should be proper sharing of the above information between GML providing bank and stand-by LC/BG issuing bank. - (xii) Inspection of stocks, quality check of the gold stock, verification of insurance cover, etc, may be undertaken jointly or on rotation basis by the GML providing bank and stand-by LC/BG issuing bank. - (xiii) In case GML is given by the nominated bank to its own existing customers, gold metal loans under the scheme may be carved out within the credit limit sanctioned by the bank.
 In case of new borrowers, the gold metal loan limit may be fixed after carrying out a detailed credit appraisal and due diligence. - (xiv) GML can be availed of only by gold jewellers who are themselves manufacturers of gold jewellery.
-The jewellers cannot sell the gold borrowed under GML scheme to any other party for manufacture of jewellery. - 2.3.13.3 The nominated banks may continue to extend Gold (Metal) Loans to jewellery exporters subject to the following conditions: - The exposure assumed by the nominated bank extending the Gold (Metal) Loan against the stand-by LC / BG of another bank will be deemed as an exposure on the guaranteeing bank and attract appropriate risk weight as per the extant guidelines.
+The jewellers cannot sell the gold borrowed under GML scheme to any other party for manufacture of jewellery. - 2.3.12.2 The nominated banks may continue to extend Gold (Metal) Loans to jewellery exporters subject to the following conditions: - The exposure assumed by the nominated bank extending the Gold (Metal) Loan against the stand-by LC / BG of another bank will be deemed as an exposure on the guaranteeing bank and attract appropriate risk weight as per the extant guidelines.

-- The transaction should be purely on back-to-back basis i.e. the nominated banks should extend Gold (Metal) Loan directly to the customer of a non-nominated bank, against the stand-by LC / BG issued by the latter. - Gold (Metal) Loans should not involve any direct or indirect liability of the borrowing entity towards foreign suppliers of gold. - The banks may calculate their exposure and compliance with prudential norms daily by converting into Rupee the gold quantity by crossing London AM fixing for Gold / US Dollar rate with the rupeedollar reference rate announced by RBI. - 2.3.13.4 There will be no change in the existing policy on lending against bullion.
+- The transaction should be purely on back-to-back basis i.e. the nominated banks should extend Gold (Metal) Loan directly to the customer of a non-nominated bank, against the stand-by LC / BG issued by the latter. - Gold (Metal) Loans should not involve any direct or indirect liability of the borrowing entity towards foreign suppliers of gold. - The banks may calculate their exposure and compliance with prudential norms daily by converting into Rupee the gold quantity by crossing London AM fixing for Gold / US Dollar rate with the rupeedollar reference rate announced by RBI. - 2.3.12.3.
+There will be no change in the existing policy on lending against bullion.
 Banks should recognise the overall risks in extending Gold (Metal) Loans as also in extending SBLC / BG.
-Banks should lay down an appropriate risk management / lending policy in this regard and comply with the recommendations of the Ghosh Committee and other internal requirements relating to acceptance of guarantees of other banks to obviate the possibility of frauds in this area. - 2.3.13.5 Nominated banks are not permitted to enter into any tie up arrangements for retailing of gold / gold coins with any other entity including non-banking financial companies / co-operative banks / non-nominated banks.
+Banks should lay down an appropriate risk management / lending policy in this regard and comply with the recommendations of the Ghosh Committee and other internal requirements relating to acceptance of guarantees of other banks to obviate the possibility of frauds in this area. - 2.3.12.4.
+Nominated banks are not permitted to enter into any tie up arrangements for retailing of gold / gold coins with any other entity including non-banking financial companies / co-operative banks / non-nominated banks. - 2.3.12.5.
+The above guidelines are subject to the directions issued under Foreign Exchange Management Act (FEMA) from time to time.

-2.3.14 Loans and advances to Real Estate Sector
+2.3.13 Loans and advances to Real Estate Sector